JohnMurray/busan/decisions/002-address-format-and-resolution.md

 ## Context/Problem

-The following are properties intrinsic to actor systems:

-  + Actors communicate asynchronously by sending messages
-  + Actor state is strongly encapsulated
-  + Actors (with the exception of the "root" actor) are created by other actors
+Message based communication between strongly encapsulated actors is the foundation of the actor model.
+Actors are also a unit of concurrency and thus the combination of these attributes leads toward the direction of needing "references" or "addresses" by which to direct communication.

 ## Constraints